Looking Closely at the Growth Curve for Micron Technology Inc. (MU)

 MU’s Market Performance

-MU stocks went up by 1.21% for the week, with a monthly jump of 15.13% and a quarterly performance of 54.34%, while its annual performance rate touched 38.99%.
-The volatility ratio for the week stands at 4.01% while the volatility levels for the past 30 days are set at 3.65% for Micron Technology Inc..
-The simple moving average for the period of the last 20 days is 7.00% for MU stocks with a simple moving average of 52.40% for the last 200 days.
+MU stocks went down by -4.87% for the week, with a monthly jump of 11.48% and a quarterly performance of 56.54%, while its annual performance rate touched 42.23%.
+The volatility ratio for the week stands at 4.33% while the volatility levels for the past 30 days are set at 4.14% for Micron Technology Inc..
+The simple moving average for the period of the last 20 days is -1.09% for MU stocks with a simple moving average of 42.83% for the last 200 days.

 Analysts’ Opinion of MU